 What’s the Future for Funding for PBS and NPR Fall 2024

 PBS and NPR are indeed facing funding challenges, particularly due to recent political developments.
-Here's an overview of the situation:.
-It is a sad day and it does, indeed, look bleak for PBS and NPR.
+Here's an overview of the situation: It is a sad day, and it does, indeed, look bleak for PBS and NPR.
 Content creation is going online and independent.
-Cable news has suffered greatly from powerhouse podcasters some of which literally started in their basements.
-There will be the finger pointing and hair pulling over who did or did not to what to whom.
+Cable news has suffered greatly from powerhouse podcasters, some of which literally started in their basements.
+There will be the finger-pointing and hair-pulling over who did or did not do what or to whom.
 It’s all irrelevant.
-Get over yourselves and try to understand who your audience is.
-I have great respect and a high regard for the Roadshow family with whom I spent 25 years.
-My bets wishes for them with hopes they are going to be OK.
+Everyone needs to get over themselves and try to understand who their audience is.
+I have great respect and a high regard for PBS’ Antiques Roadshow family with whom I spent 25 years.
+I send my bests wishes to them with hopes they are going to be just fine.

 Current Funding Threats